The Ultimate Guide To Paid Search On Google Ads For Managed Service Providers

 The Google Ads UI is changing constantly, and sometimes I haven’t seen this option available and have had to contact support to get them to switch it over to expert mode.
 If you don’t see the option you may need to do the same.
-If you’ve successfully switch over your UI should have a lot more features and configuration options and look similar to the below:
+If you’ve successfully switched over your UI should have a lot more features and configuration options and look similar to the below:

 Securing Your Google Ads Account

-Once you’ve swapped to expert mode, the next step will be to secure your Google Ads account by enabling multi factor authentication and creating an allowed domains list.
+Once you’ve swapped to expert mode, the next step will be to secure your Google Ads account by enabling multi-factor authentication and creating an allowed domains list.
 Click on the tools and settings icon in the top bar and click on access and security.

 By default, you will be taken to the users tab where you can add any new users you need to your account.
 I recommend having at least one backup user in case your primary account is compromised or lost.
-Once you’ve added any new users, be sure to swap over to the security tab and enable 2 factor authentication for your account and create an allowed domains list as shown in the screen shot below.
-Follow the prompts to complete the multi factor authentication setup which will periodically require you to use your phone to authenticate in addition to a password.
+Once you’ve added any new users, be sure to swap over to the security tab and enable 2-factor authentication for your account and create an allowed domains list as shown in the screenshot below.
+Follow the prompts to complete the multi-factor authentication setup which will periodically require you to use your phone to authenticate in addition to a password.
 Don’t skip this step as hackers can get access to your account and run campaigns on it and you are liable for any activity that happens on your account!!!

 Configuring Linked Accounts

-If you have other Google Accounts such as Google Analytics, YouTube and Search Console, now is a good time to link those accounts together to make sure you’re getting quality data flowing across accounts, and better reporting capabilities.
+If you have other Google Accounts such as Google Analytics, YouTube, and Search Console, now is a good time to link those accounts together to make sure you’re getting quality data flowing across accounts, and better reporting capabilities.
 Go to tools and settings > linked accounts.
-Click the details button for each of the accounts you would like to link and follow the on screen prompts to link each of the accounts.
+Click the details button for each of the accounts you would like to link and follow the on-screen prompts to link each of the accounts.
 We recommend linking: